RubyBarSchool/RubyBarSchool/README.md

 # About Me

-##  Life is really simple, but we insist on making it complicated. — Confucius
+## If you want to live a happy life, tie it to a goal, not to people or things. — Albert Einstein
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![rubybarschool's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=dracula)